mortizm1988/lecture_financial_statements_analysis/topic_3_investing.md

   - R&D cost (at least in the US and R in most of Europe)
   - Why?
 Accounting conservatism: too much uncertainty about the future benefits of these assets
 - Exceptions: Software development costs are capitalized, also some identifiable intangible assets such as patents, trademarks, etc.
-  - The capitalized costs of these cases may include legal fees, design and testing costs, registration fees, and other direct expenditures.
+  - The capitalized costs of these cases may include legal fees, design and testing costs, registration fees, and other direct expenditures

 ---